 Laos (Luang Prabang) to Vietnam (Hanoi)

 NOTE: If you don’t need a visa (depends on how long you will stay and your nationality), you may skip this part and proceed to the Border Crossing section below.

 Being a Filipino passport holder, I can stay in Vietnam up to 21 days with a free visa.
 However, I intended to stay longer than that hence I have to apply for a visa in a consulate or an embassy.

 The consulate is less than a kilometer away from the city center of Luang Prabang.
-The best time to go is Monday morning.
-If you go there in the middle of the week and hope to leave as soon as possible, there are plenty of options for your visa to be fast tracked.
+The best time to go is on Monday morning.
+If you go there in the middle of the week and hope to leave as soon as possible, there are plenty of options for your visa to be fast-tracked.